bizarf/odin-book-client/README.md

 npm install
 ```

-Head into the @types folder in node_modules and create a file called "preline.d.ts".
-Inside this file add this code:
+Now create a file called ".env.development" and ".env.production" at the root of the project and inside each file add:

 ```
-declare module "preline";
+VITE_API_HOST="(backend_host_location)"
 ```

+The VITE_API_HOST variable in ".env.development" is for development purposes, while the variable in ".env.production" is used when Vite builds the site.

 After that is done, you can start the server with: